 Minnesota Department of Transportation

-New with our 2022-2025 TIP is the ability to view our transportation projects in a web map.
+View the 2024-2027 TIP transportation projects in this web map.
 Only projects whose descriptions provide enough detail to ascertain a location are illustrated.

-The web map illustrates the LAPC 2022-2025 TIP Projects listed in our 2022-2025 Transportation Improvement Program.
-It can be accessed in the Gallery through the Land Information GIS Web App Portal.
+The web map illustrates the LAPC 2024-2027 TIP Projects listed in our 2024-2027 Transportation Improvement Program.
+It can be accessed in the Gallery through the LAPC GIS Web App and Data Portal.

 The web map will be updated as administrative modifications and amendments are processed.